Horizontal-org/fullstack-challenge/README.md

 - Users should have the option to "save" an image, which *downloads* it to the backend.
 The files should be stored at a ./data folder.
 There is already a file entity created on the backend but feel free to change it to your convenience

-- Users should be able to see the images they downloaded on the frontend.
+- Users should be able to see all of the images they downloaded on the frontend.

 - The design can be basic, but it needs to be mobile friendly